-Outside aid will first reduce or replace the self-help portion of your award (loan and work-study).
-If the outside aid exceeds the total self-help portion of your award, we will allow the aid to go toward a one-time computer purchase, or toward the cost of the Smith College Health Insurance (unless you receive a health grant).
-Any amount of outside aid in excess of self-help and these costs will reduce Smith Grant dollar for dollar.
+Outside aid will first reduce or replace the work study portion of your award.
+If the outside aid exceeds the total work component of your award, we will allow the aid to go toward a one-time computer purchase, or toward the cost of the Smith College Health Insurance (unless you receive a health grant).
+Any amount of outside aid in excess of the work component of your award plus these costs if applicable will replace Smith Grant dollar for dollar.
 State or federal grant assistance reduces Smith Grant dollar for dollar.
-Need-based loans from state or outside agencies can be used to replace dollar for dollar either the suggested federal loan or the work study award.
 Outside aid includes outside awards based on student merit, as well as tuition subsidies based on parent employment (Tuition Benefits).

 U.S. Department of Education

 The Federal Student Aid Office website provides a free scholarship search

 Scholarship and financial aid resources to students preparing for all types of careers

 A program that provides awards for U.S. undergraduates receiving Pell grant funding in a two- or four-year college or university to participate in study-abroad programs worldwide.